scriptingxss/owasp-fstm/README.md

 | 8.
 Runtime analysis | Analyze compiled binaries during device runtime |
 | 9.
 Binary Exploitation | Exploit identified vulnerabilities discovered in previous stages to attain root and/or code execution |

+> **Note:** This firmware-specific methodology complements the [OWASP IoT Security Testing Guide \(ISTG\)](https://owasp.org/owasp-istg/), which provides additional test cases for hardware interfaces, wireless protocols, network services, and user interfaces.
+For requirements-driven security assessments, the [OWASP IoT Security Verification Standard \(ISVS\)](https://github.com/OWASP/IoT-Security-Verification-Standard-ISVS) defines WHAT security controls must be implemented, while FSTM defines HOW to test firmware components.
+Use ISVS, ISTG, and FSTM together for comprehensive IoT device security assessments.

 The following sections will further detail each stage with supporting examples where applicable.
 Consider visiting the [OWASP Internet of Things Project](https://owasp.org/www-project-internet-of-things/) page and GitHub repository for the latest methodology updates and forthcoming project releases.

+For a complementary approach covering the full IoT device attack surface beyond firmware \(hardware interfaces, wireless protocols, network services, user interfaces\), refer to the [OWASP IoT Security Testing Guide \(ISTG\)](https://owasp.org/owasp-istg/), which provides a component-based testing framework with a comprehensive test case catalog.
+ISTG can be used alongside FSTM's firmware-specific methodology for complete IoT device security assessments.

 A preconfigured Ubuntu virtual machine \(EmbedOS\) with firmware testing tools used throughout this document can be downloaded via the following [link](https://tinyurl.com/EmbedOS-2020).
-Details regarding EmbedOS’ tools can be found on GitHub within the following repository [https://github.com/scriptingxss/EmbedOS](https://github.com/scriptingxss/EmbedOS).
+Details regarding EmbedOS' tools can be found on GitHub within the following repository [https://github.com/scriptingxss/EmbedOS](https://github.com/scriptingxss/EmbedOS).

 ### **\[Stage 1\] Information gathering and reconnaissance**